Andrehatlo/andrehatlo.github.io/_posts/2019-01-06-projekt-nettansikt.md

 </center>
 <br>

-I wanted the right platform for a simple programming blog and portfolio for my projects.
+I wanted the right platform, for a simple programming blog and portfolio for my future projects.

-This was until i stumbled into reddit and found a post about **Jekyll**.
+This was until i stumbled into the best place on the internet; *Reddit*, and found a post about **Jekyll**.

 *For those who does now know what Jekyll is:*